 Disclaimer: Links may contain affiliate links.
 This means I may get a small commission from the sale at no cost to you.

-Map of the South Coast of Iceland – Reykjavik to Vik
+Map of the South Coast of Iceland – Reykjavik to Vik – Stops along the South Coast

-1. Selfoss A Charming Starting Point
+1. Selfoss A Charming Starting Point on the Stops along the South Coast of Iceland

 Begin your journey in the picturesque town of Selfoss.
 Nestled along the banks of the Ölfusá River, Selfoss offers a tranquil introduction to the South Coast.
 Explore the town’s local shops, enjoy a riverside stroll, and immerse yourself in the laid-back Icelandic atmosphere.
-I prefer to stay near Selfoss, so this itinerary is from Selfoss to Vik, but starting in Reykjavik is another option.
+I prefer to stay near Selfoss, so this itinerary is from Selfoss to Vik sights, but starting in Reykjavik is another option.

 Our VRBO with a view…

 Our base was just north of Selfoss.
 Click here to see some VRBO’s in the area.
 You can easily do the South Coast from Reykjavik, as well, but I prefer to stay outside the city.
 I love this area because you can rent a house with a view and hot tub.
-Our Selfoss home is also a great base for the Golden Circle and naturally, you should hire a car if you go this route or to Vik.
+Our Selfoss home is also a great base for the Golden Circle sights and naturally, you should hire a car if you go this route or to Vik.

-On your journey from Selfoss to Vik, your first major stop is Seljalandsfoss, a mesmerizing waterfall that plummets from a height of 60 meters.
+On your journey from Selfoss to Vik, your first major sight is Seljalandsfoss, a mesmerizing waterfall that plummets from a height of 60 meters.
 What makes it truly special is the opportunity to walk behind the falls, allowing you to experience the cascade from a unique perspective.
 This South Coast wonder is one of the more popular waterfalls in Iceland.

 Tips for Seljalandsfoss:

-• Seljalandsfoss is “free” to walk up to and check out, however, there is a small fee for parking.
+- Seljalandsfoss is “free” to walk up to and check out, however, there is a small fee for parking.

-• There are bathrooms available to use
+- There are bathrooms available to use

-• Clothing: Wear waterproof outerwear (especially if the wind is blowing).
+- Clothing: Wear waterproof outerwear (especially if the wind is blowing).
 We wore waterproof pants, coat and boots so we were fine.
 But we saw plenty of people (even in jeans) who got quite wet.
 How uncomfortable!!

-• If you go in the winter, crampons are a good idea.
+- If you go in the winter, crampons are a good idea.
 The ground can get slippery!

-• I used my waterproof phone pouch here, which helped keep my phone dry.
+- I used my waterproof phone pouch here, which helped keep my phone dry.

-• If you’re up for a coffee or donut, you’re in luck!
+- If you’re up for a coffee or donut, you’re in luck!
 Refreshments are served here!

 A short drive from Seljalandsfoss brings you to Skógafoss, a majestic waterfall with a width of 60 meters.
 Hike to the top for panoramic views, and feel the mist on your face as the powerful waters crash into the pool below.